-Koch Foods went live on FORGE in just five months because of one significant decision: embracing the best practices outlined by Blacksmith’s system implementation and trade experts.
+Koch Foods went live on Blacksmith TPM (legacy product: FORGE) in just five months because of one significant decision: embracing the best practices outlined by Blacksmith’s system implementation and trade experts.
 While this may seem like a no-brainer; it’s far less common than you might think.

 Companies believe that their process is unique; that they need to customize the trade promotion management system.
 They presume that the industry standard, best practices won’t be the best match for them.
 Koch Foods, though, took the leap of faith and agreed to implement their system in line with the best practices recommended by the Blacksmith team.

 Tara Pavlatos, the Blacksmith Applications’ Project Manager who worked on the implementation process said, “The team at Koch Foods really took the time to learn what approach would produce the best payout.
-They’re using FORGE to maximize their efforts, making it easier to manage deals, track budgets and reconcile payments.”
+They’re using trade promotion management software to maximize their efforts, making it easier to manage deals, track budgets and reconcile payments.”

 The company applied Blacksmith’s templates, components and configuration recommendations which allowed for faster software stand-up.
 Plus, they utilized standard interface specs and submitted minimal work requests which also streamlined the project timeline.

 The poultry manufacturer decided to move forward with Blacksmith’s recommended, standard configuration because they felt the program was the best in the industry.
 Charlene Lee, Director of Marketing at Koch Foods, said, “We believe this product will elevate us in many ways by not only helping our customers, but giving us proper analytics that we need to help make better decisions.”